django-cms/django-cms-mgmt/community tasks/list of all community tasks.md

   - (Video) Tutorials
   - How to Guides
   - Case Studies
+  - Webinars
+  - Podcasts
 - User Support
   - In our #support Channel on Slack
   - Stackoverflow
   - Github
-- Review Pull Requests
+- Review Pull Requests on Github
 - Host a workshop
-- Create a podcast

 ## How to sign up for a task